koumajos/koumajos.github.io/index.md

 - Academic staff member at [Digital Design Department](https://ddd.fit.cvut.cz) at [FIT CTU](https://fit.cvut.cz)
 - President of IEEE Student Branch for CTU, Czechoslovakia Section
 - Senator in the Academic SenateSenator in the Academic Senate at [Faculty of Information Technology CTU in Prague](https://fit.cvut.cz)
-- Vice-chairman of the Commission for Evaluation of Education Quality of the Academic Senate of the [Faculty of Information Technologies CTU in Prague](https://fit.cvut.cz)

 ## What I am working on right now

-- Anomaly detection dataset from CESNET3 network
+- Network traffic forecasting in ISP networks

 - Anomaly detection in ISP networks using time series analysis

-- Clustering of time series
+- Clustering of network traffic time series